haqpl/haqpl.github.io/_posts/2020-01-01-XSS-introduction-and-multi-level-challenge-writeup.md

 author: Maciej Piechota
 ---

-A few months ago I took place in multi-level XSS challenge organized by @haxel0rd with @ObscurityApp and later was asked about explaining my solution.
+A few months ago I took part in a multi-level XSS challenge organized by @haxel0rd with @ObscurityApp and later was asked to explain my solution.
 The challenge was divided into 10 levels with increasing difficulty.
-Almost each level was about exploiting different XSS context, which was great in terms of learning sake.
-I will describe each solution and some schematics behind them, so let's dive in.
+Almost each level was about exploiting different XSS context, which was great for the sake of learning.
+In this post I will describe each solution and as well as schematics behind them, so let's dive in.

 ## The challenge: